Canadian Pugwash Group board members and officers, as of November 2025.

 Chair: CESAR JARAMILLO

-Cesar Jaramillo is executive director at Project Ploughshares, where his focus areas include nuclear disarmament, outer space security and conventional weapons control.
+Cesar Jaramillo is Executive Director of SANE Policy Institute.
+He is former Executive Director at Project Ploughshares, where his focus areas included nuclear disarmament, outer space security and conventional weapons control.
 As an international civil society representative, Cesar has addressed, among others, the UN General Assembly First Committee (Disarmament and International Security), the UN Conference on Disarmament, the UN Committee on the Peaceful Uses of Outer Space (COPUOS), and states parties to the Nuclear Non-Proliferation Treaty (NPT).
 Cesar attended the series of conferences on the humanitarian impact of nuclear weapons that preceded negotiations on the Treaty on the Prohibition of Nuclear Weapons as well as the negotiations themselves.
 He has given guest lectures and presentations at academic institutions such as New York University, the National Law University in New Delhi, the China University of Political Science and Law in Beijing, and the University of Toronto.
 An occasional columnist on matters of disarmament and international security, Cesar graduated from the University of Waterloo with an MA in global governance and has bachelor’s degrees in honours political science and in journalism.
 Prior to joining Project Ploughshares, Cesar held a fellowship at the Centre for International Governance Innovation (CIGI).

 Vice-Chair: PEGGY MASON